Does CMSRU accept transfer students?

 Yes.
 All U.S. citizens and permanent residents are encouraged to apply.
 Approximately 65% of our incoming class will be New Jersey residents.

 Can I take a tour of CMSRU?

 Can I change my legal state of residence once accepted?

-Please note the full policy in the Handbook: Student Residence and In-State Tuition Policy in the CMSRU Student Handbook.
+Please note Student Residence and In-State Tuition Policy in the CMSRU Student Handbook.
 Cooper Medical School of Rowan University complies with N.J.A.C.
 9A:5-1.1 and this provides that persons residing in New Jersey for a period of 12 months before first enrolling at a public institution in the State are presumed to be domiciled in the State for tuition purposes.
 This means that a student, once matriculated, who does not meet the residency requirements stated in the policy will be recorded as an out of state student for all four years.